Aquaculture Policy & Regulation

 Interagency Working Group on Aquaculture

 NOAA chairs the Aquacuture Regulatory Task Force under the Interagency Working Group on Aquaculture (formerly, Joint Subcommittee on Aquaculture), through which federal agencies collaborate with the National Ocean Council to streamline and better coordinate federal permitting for aquaculture.
 The goal is to produce a more coordinated and consistent federal regulatory process that will provide protection for the ocean environment and increase efficiency, transparency, and predictability in making permit decisions.
+The regulatory task force has developed a shellfish permitting fact sheet as a common reference for federal agency staff working on permitting of commercial shellfish aquaculture.

 National Shellfish Initiative